mutonix/Vript/README.md

 ---

 ## Updates
 - 🔥 **2024-06-18**: We give a full pipeline about evaluating your models on Vript-Hard and examples for each task.
-Please follow the instructions in [here](#how-to-evaluate-on-vript-hard).
+Please follow the instructions [here](#how-to-evaluate-on-vript-hard).

 - 🔥 **2024-06-15**: We release the **Vript_Chinese** dataset, a Chinese version of the Vript dataset with most detailed Chinese captions.
 In Vript_Chinese, we annotate the 44.7K Chinese videos (~293K clips) with Chinese directly.
 Each caption contains over 200 Chinese characters.
 You can explore and download the dataset on the [🤗](https://huggingface.co/datasets/Mutonix/Vript_Chinese/) now.